 When configuring a SQL server to host the ProCal database there are a number of options that must be checked to ensure that the SQL Server is visible from other computers on the network.

-Please note - Transmille offer advise on configuring SQL Servers however we do not replace the need for an IT professional in complicated configurations.
+Please note - Transmille offer advice on configuring SQL Servers, but we do not replace the need for an IT professional in complicated configurations.
 Each network is different and depending on your security settings you may need to consult with your IT company to configure for your particular installation.
-Transmille advise that if your IT systems are managed that your first point of contact is your IT company
+Transmille advise that if your IT systems are managed that your first point of contact is your IT company.

 4) Ensuring that TCP/IP connections are enabled in SQL Server Configuration Manager.
 Open SQL Server Configuration Manager and navigate to 'SQL Server Network Configuration'.
-Select the instance that hosts the ProCal Database (normally TRANSMILLE) and ensure that TCP/IP is enabled.
+Select the instance that hosts the ProCal Database (normally TRANSMILLE) and ensure that all protocols are enabled.